remi71350-droid/perception-lab/README.md

 ---

-## Interview mode (turnkey walkthrough)
+## Guided walkthrough (optional)

-Click “Interview Mode” in the Run tab.
-The sequence loads the curated clip, runs realtime for a few seconds, prompts a realtime vs accuracy comparison, opens telemetry, and builds the PDF.
-On‑screen captions announce each step; the flow is resilient to transient provider delays.
+An optional guided button performs a short, resilient sequence: run realtime briefly, compare profiles on one frame, surface telemetry, compute metrics, and build the PDF.
+On‑screen captions announce each step.

 ---